-SIGNIFICANT CHANGES TO THE ORGANIZATION AND ITS SUPPLY CHAIN

-The organization saw changes in the board level.
+SIGNIFICANT CHANGES TO THE ORGANIZATION AND ITS SUPPLY CHAIN The organization saw changes in the board level.
 Retrenchment of employees happened last November 30, 2023 due to end of Legacy system operation and transition to new online lottery system under Pinoylotto Technologies Corporation.

-PRECAUTIONARY PRINCIPLE OR APPROACH

-Pacific Online Systems Corporation (POSC) shall consider the external and internal context of the organization and the requirements of interested parties to determine the risks and opportunities that need to be addressed to:

-- Ensure the integrated management system can achieve its intended outcomes;

-- Prevent, or reduce, undesired effects; and
+PRECAUTIONARY PRINCIPLE OR APPROACH Pacific Online Systems Corporation (POSC) shall consider the external and internal context of the organization and the requirements of interested parties to determine the risks and opportunities that need to be addressed to: Ensure the integ Prevent, or redu Achieve continu uce, undesired e effects; and an achieve its in tended outcom es; POSC shall plan a ctions to addres s the risks and opportunities a and how to: Integrate and in Evaluate the eff ntegrated mana gement system processes; and POSC shall apply a on the information security risk as sessment proce ss, which also a pplies to any opportunities identified Context Establishment seessment Analysis Risk Identification Kisk Estimation Risk Evaluation Risk Evaluation Risk Treatment Risk Acceptance Risk Monitoring and Review EMPLOYE ES INFORMATION O Total N EMPLOYEES AND OTHER W % Dec.
+ORKERS Headcount 2022 138 -19% Disclosure 2-7 2023 BREAKDOW /N 1 By Company 202 22 Quantity % to Total Quantity % to Total POSC TOTAL 44 44 100% 100% 138 138 100% 100% 44 100% 120 100% 1

-- Achieve continual improvement.

-POSC shall plan actions to address the risks and opportunities and how to:

-- Integrate and implement the actions into its integrated management system processes; and - Evaluate the effectiveness of these actions.

-POSC shall apply an information security risk assessment process, which also applies to any opportunities identified on the information assets:

-EMPLOYEES

-INFORMATION ON EMPLOYEES AND OTHER WORKERS

-Total Quantity % Dec.

-Headcount

-2022 138 -19%

-2023 44 -68%

-Retrenchment of employees happened last November 30, 2023 due to end of legacy system operation and transition to new online lottery system under Pinoylotto Technologies Corporation.

-2023 BREAKDOWN

-D. Common.
-2023 2022

-By Company Quantity % to Total Quantity % to Total

-POSC 44 100% 138 100%

-TOTAL 44 100% 138 100%

-By Gender
+Bv Gender

-By Condon 20 023 2022
+20 2022

 By Gender Quantity % to Total Quantity % to Total

 Male 34 77% 108 78%

 Female 10 23% 30 22%

 TOTAL 44 100% 138 100%